 It wasn't right.
 None of it was right, but she couldn't find a single person in the street to explain it to.
-She tried to stay patient with it all, when she picked another street that looked like it should get her to the tower, but didn't, and the sun drifted toward the horizon, low and heavy.
+She tried to stay patient with it all, when she picked another street that looked like it should get her to the tower, but didn't, and the sun drifted low and heavy toward the horizon.
 Monkey was still somewhere, probably close enough to hear her walking.
 But she couldn't know, no matter how hard she listened for him, and the city couldn't tell her.

 Sophie's voice didn't follow her, not down any of the streets where Trip got lost and had to spin before getting trapped, and felt the city closing in on her.
-More than anything, Trip thought about the bend of Sophie's back, like she was holding something in until it forced a new shape on her against her will.
+Instead, Trip thought about the bend of Sophie's back, like she was holding something in until it forced a new shape on her against her will.

 "Monkey," she whispered, to have his name nearby.

 Miraculously, the next street was a familiar one, and the one after that.
 She started seeing the places she and Toby had passed, on their way through earlier that day.